-We conducted four field campaigns from October 2017 to November 2019 to investigate the morphology and stratigraphy of the source area of main landslides, to map and measure faults and fractures caused by the earthquake, and to define the extension, thickness and textural characteristics of the larger debris flows (Figure 4).
+We conducted four field campaigns from October 2017 to November 2019 to investigate the morphology and stratigraphy of the source area of main landslides, to map and measure faults and fractures caused by the earthquake, and to define the extension, thickness, and textural characteristics of the larger debris flows (Fig. 4).
 The stratigraphy on the main landslide scars was reconstructed to determine texture and physical properties of the tephra layers involved in the mass wasting process.
 We selected a soil sample for radiocarbon analysis to identify the age of the stratigraphic sequence and to define its distribution.
 The 14C age was obtained through accelerator mass spectrometry dating (BETA Analytic Laboratory) and calibrated with the IntCal20 calibration curve (Reimer et al., 2020).
-We mapped and sampled main debris-flow deposits and grainsize analysis were performed by dry-sieving for the sand fraction and by means of a laser particle sizer (Analysette 22) for silt and clay fractions.
+We mapped and sampled main debrisflow deposits, and grain size analyses was performed by drysieving for the sand fraction and by means of a laser particle sizer (Analysette 22) for silt and clay fractions.

-We analyzed two Sentinel-1 SAR images (Synthetic Aperture Radar, COPERNICUS program) to define the timing between the earthquake and the observed mass wasting processes (Figure 9).
-The analyzed images were acquired before and after the earthquake (17 and 23 September 2017) in 1A level Ground Range Detected, ascending orbit, Interferometric Wide sensor mode and dual-polarization.
+We analyzed two Sentinel-1 SAR images (synthetic aperture radar, Copernicus program) to define the timing between the earthquake and the observed mass wasting processes (Fig. 9).
+The analyzed images were acquired before and after the earthquake (17 and 23 September 2017) in 1A level ground-range-detected, ascending-orbit, interferometric wide-sensor mode and dual polarization.
 A radiometric calibration was applied to extract the most significant amount of backscattering information from the ground linked to the surficial roughness.
-As a second step, a change detection technique named Log-Ratio was applied to detect pixel values directly related to radar backscattered correlated to superficial processes; this is an algorithm used to detect changes using a mean ratio operator between two images of the same area but taken at different times (Mondini, 2017; Singh, 1989).
-Finally, we analyzed rainfall data gathered at the Altzomoni raingauge station (ALTZ, Figure 1b), located at approximately 10 km north from the volcano summit.
+As a second step, a change detection technique named log ratio was applied to detect pixel values directly related to radar backscattered and correlated to superficial processes; this is an algorithm used to detect changes using a mean ratio operator between two images of the same area but taken at different times (Mondini, 2017; Singh, 1989).
+Finally, we analyzed rainfall data gathered at